Pierogi

-Pierogi (/pɪˈrəʊɡi/ pirr-OH-ghee; /pl/, pieróg /pl/) are filled dumplings made by wrapping unleavened dough around a filling and cooked in boiling water.
+Pierogi (/pɪˈrəʊɡi/ pirr-OH-ghee; /pl/, pieróg /pl/) are filled dumplings made by wrapping unleavened dough around a filling and cooking in boiling water.
 They are occasionally flavored with a savory or sweet garnish.
-Typical fillings include potato, cheese, quark, sauerkraut, ground meat, mushrooms, fruits, or berries.
+Typical fillings include potato and tvorog cheese, sauerkraut, ground meat, mushrooms, fruits, or berries.
 Savory pierogi are often served with a topping of sour cream, fried onions, or both.

 Dumplings under the name pierogi are a traditional Polish dish, holding considerable culinary significance in Poland.
 The recipe itself dates back to at least 1682, when Poland's first cookbook, Compendium ferculorum, albo Zebranie potraw, was published.
-Equivalent names for pierogi or similar dumplings exist across Central (maultasche, kreplach), Eastern (vareniki, pelmeni) and Southeastern Europe (manti).
-These dumplings, including the precursors to pierogi, most likely originated in Asia and came to Europe via trade in the Middle Ages.
 Pierogi are also popular in modern-day Canadian and American cuisines.